 Looking for more inspiration?
 Sierra from Beautifully Candid shares some great tips for creating a gallery wall, Molly from Almost Makes Perfect will inspire your next frame project with her hallway makeover, and Tina from Eclectic Twist shares a great tip for parents to score some free art to frame.

-Photos featured in the above frames taken by b.cadett photography
+Photos featured in the above frames were taken by b.cadett photography

 This post first appeared as How To Create a Wall Collage of Picture Frames on Frame It Easy - Learning Center for Custom Picture Framing.